EmilyEmmi/MarioHunt/README.md

 *** /mh start [CONTINUE|MAIN|ALT] - Starts the game.
 Must have at least 1 runner.
 Add "continue" to skip timer sequence, add "main" to use main save file, and add "alt" to use alt save file (buggy).

-*** /mh addrunner [INT] - Adds the specified amount of runners at random.
+*** /mh add [INT] - Adds the specified amount of runners at random.
 Must have at least 1 hunter remaining after selection.

-*** /mh randomize [INT] - Sets the specified amount of runners total at random.
+*** /mh random [INT] - Sets the specified amount of runners total at random.
 Must have at least 1 hunter remaining after selection.

-/mh runnerlives [INT] - Sets amount of lives runners have.
+/mh lives [INT] - Sets amount of lives runners have.
 Remember that 0 is a life, so /mh runnerlives 1 gives Runners 2 deaths until they lose.

-/mh timeneeded [NUM] - Sets time runners need to stay in a course in seconds.
+/mh time [NUM] - Sets time runners need to stay in a course in seconds.
 Note that time is also cut based on existing stars in the level (1:30 for each star)

-/mh starsneeded [NUM] - For Star Mode, sets amount of stars runners need to get to leave a course.
+/mh stars [NUM] - For Star Mode, sets amount of stars runners need to get to leave a course.

-/mh starrun [INT] - Sets number of stars runners need to collect total.
+/mh category [INT] - Sets number of stars runners need to collect total.
 Changing this opens doors, disables infinite stairs, etc.

-*** /mh changeteam [NAME|ID] - Switches team of specified player (or yourself if not specified).
+*** /mh flip [NAME|ID] - Switches team of specified player (or yourself if not specified).

-/mh addlife [NAME|ID] - Adds 1 life to the specified player (or yourself if not specified).
+/mh setlife [NAME|ID|INT,INT] - Sets the specified lives for the specified runner (or yourself if not specified).

-/mh allowleave [NAME|ID] - Lets the specified player leave the course (or yourself if not specified).
+/mh leave [NAME|ID] - Lets the specified player leave the course (or yourself if not specified).

-/mh runnerswitch [ON|OFF] - In this mode, when a runner is defeated, a random hunter becomes a runner.
+/mh mode [NORMAL|SWITCH] - Change game mode.
+In Runner Switch mode, when a runner is defeated, a random hunter becomes a runner.

 /mh starmode [ON|OFF] - Toggles using stars to leave a stage as opposed to the timer, like in the old days of MarioHunt.